Johnnybarbudo/rpi-sensor/README.md

     ```
 ## Troubleshooting

-1. SSH-Connection for cloning git repo fails ( Step 3 in Set up of the RPI): The ssh-keygen will ask for a file to store the Key and a PW.
-These inputs should be skiped by pressing Enter so the Key will be stored in the default file which is called by the cat command afterwards.
+1. If SSH authentication for cloning git repo fails (Step 3 in Set up of the RPI): The ssh-keygen will ask for a file to store the key and password.
+These inputs should be skipped by pressing Enter so the key will be stored in the default file which is called by the `cat` command afterwards.
 2.